Version 1.3.0 • Morphulus

 Spectrus Free includes 7 effects: Chorus, Flanger, Phaser, Tremolo, Echo, Plate Reverb, and Saturator.
 The full 4-slot architecture, routing system, and preset system are fully functional.

-Spectrus Pro unlocks 14 additional effects including Vintage Chorus, Ring Modulator, Rotary, Sample & Hold, Tape Delay, Spectral Delay, and 8 additional reverb algorithms (Prism, Bloom, Ember, Shimmer, Freeze, Velvet Room, Velvet Hall, and Glacier).
+Spectrus Pro unlocks 16 additional effects including Vintage Chorus, Ring Modulator, Rotary, Sample & Hold, Tape Delay, Spectral Delay, Stutterus, and 9 additional reverb algorithms (Prism, Bloom, Ember, Shimmer, Freeze, Glacier, Cloud Reverb, Velvet Room, and Velvet Hall).

 After purchasing Spectrus Pro, you'll receive a license key via email.
 To activate: